Animal health and welfare committee

 The committee provides:

-- policy advice and recommendations to the Cattle Councils Board
+- policy advice and recommendations to Cattle Council Board

 - involvement in MLA and AHA program and planning issues.

 - The committee works with the Australian government to develop nationally consistent policies that enhance national animal welfare arrangements.

 - The committee meets regularly via teleconference and four times per year in person.

 - One representative from each state farming organisation member of the Cattle Council

 - Direct members selected by the board after nominating at the CCA AGM